Closures & Hours Changes

 Based on your answers, the problem may not improve without medical care.

-Most minor injuries will heal on their own, and home treatment is usually all that is needed to relieve your symptoms and promote healing.
-But if you suspect that you have a more severe injury, use first aid measures while you arrange for an evaluation by your doctor.
+Most minor elbow injuries will heal on their own, and home treatment is usually all that's needed.
+But if you think that you might have a more severe injury, use first aid until you can be seen by a doctor.

 Current as of: